RemoQuality/timecamp-v2.1-desktop-app/README.md

     * Clang
         * Qt precompiled with gcc is available for download on qt.io,
         but you can use it with clang as well, as it is ABI compatible;
-        or you can compile Qt with clang yourself
+        * or you can compile Qt with clang yourself!

 ## Creating Installers